 - MCA: Deprivation of Liberty (DoL) in light of the Supreme Court judgment: messages for practice

 We want to work with government so that DoLS is reformed and sustainably funded so that people's rights can be maintained.
 Find out more about our joint work with ADASS on the pressures caused by the judgement.

 Reform of DoLs

+The Government responded to work by the Law Commission on their review of DoLs.
+Read the LGA response to the review.
 The House of Commons Library has released a Deprivation of Liberty Safeguards briefing document that summarises the Law Commission's recommendation that DoLS be replaced with a new scheme called the Liberty Protection Safeguards.

 The Policing and Crime Act relieves coroners of the current duty to undertake an inquest into every death after 3 April 2017 where the deceased was subject to a DoLS authorisation.